Frequently Asked Questions

 Address mail to 329 Camp Merrimac Road, Contoocook, NH 03229.

-You can also email campers directly to firstname.lastname@example.org & we will print and deliver!
+You can also email campers directly to firstname.lastname@example.org and we will print and deliver!

 - Is there a dress code?